 Yearbook staff members can gain experience in writing, photography, and business skills.
 The chances for meeting and working with people are side benefits for those students willing to invest the time and energy.
-Students must apply and be accepted for a position on The Rosennial staff.
-This course may count towards the Fine Arts credit needed for the Honors Diploma.
-(St # 1086) with the Indiana Academic Standards for English Language/Arts focusing on the writing standards.
+Students must apply and be accepted for a position on The Rosennial with the Indiana Academic Standards for English Language/Arts focusing on the writing standards.
 All students should be concurrently enrolled in an English course in which class work will address all of the Indiana Academic Standards.